Omegapoint/microservice-workshop/workshop/instructions/03_provisioning/README.md

 mvn clean package docker:build -DpushImage
 ```

 The application should now be uploaded to the Docker Registry.
-To verify, run:
+To verify, run the following command to list all images in the registry:

 ```bash
 curl -X GET <REGISTRY_IP>:5000/v2/_catalog
 ```

-The ip should be visible in the logs when the image was uploaded to registry, if you cannot find it ask your teacher.
+The ip to Docker Registry should be visible in the logs when the image was uploaded to registry, if you cannot find it ask your teacher.

 Now hold your horses, we will not deploy your application to the cluster just yet.
 We have some stuff to take care of first.